-The semi-desert Island of Fuerteventura is located just 100km from the coast of Africa (near the border of Morocco and Western Sahara).
-It enjoys a dry subtropical climate with average daily maximum temperatures ranging from 20°C in January to 27°C in August (and higher in the South).
-The island receives, on average, just 141mm of rain per year (some parts of the UK receive over 4000mm!) and here’s the best bit: approximately 300 days of sunshine per year.
+The island is located less than 100km off the coast of the Sahara Desert on Africa’s North-west coast (near the border of Western Sahara and Morocco).
+It enjoys a dry subtropical climate with average daily maximum temperatures ranging from 20°C in January to 28°C in August (although this often reaches higher in the South).
+The island receives an average of just 141mm of rain per year and here’s the best bit: approximately 300 days of sunshine per year.

 Fuerteventura was declared a Biosphere Reserve and Starlight Reserve by UNSECO in May 2009 and according to UNESCO also offers a rich fossil record, spread around 50 palaeontological sites of global importance.
 The island is also home to Europe’s largest area of desert and semi-desert!

-Fuerteventura’s resorts are quite varied in character; Corralejo, in the north of the island, has a bohemian-surfer appeal and has the best nightlife, Caleta de Fuste is a purpose-built resort with easy access to the airport, Costa Calma attracts a mostly German clientele while Morro Jable/Jandia has the best beaches.
+Each of the main tourist resorts has its own distinct appeal; Corralejo, in the north of the island, has a surfer appeal and great nightlife, Caleta de Fuste offers sheltered beaches and easy access to the airport, Costa Calma attracts mostly German visitors, while Morro Jable/Jandia has the best weather and beaches.